guppyfish123/SOC_Lab/Installation/Fleet-Server.md

 <br>

 ## <div id="fleet-sever-setup">💻 Fleet Sever Setup
-Open up your elastic webpage and navage down to Management > Fleet > Settings.
+Open up your elastic webpage and navigate down to Management > Fleet > Settings.

 ### Output
 Since we are running a single node cluster we can use our Elasticsearch service that we already have running on our host as out output.
-While in fleet settings, scroll down to output and click the pencil icon to edit the defualt elasticsearch configurations.
+While in fleet settings, scroll down to output and click the pencil icon to edit the default elasticsearch configurations.
 1. Change the ***Name*** to Elasticsearch
 2. Set ***Type*** to Elasticsearch
 3. Host can be set to Https://localhost:9000